azral1962/min-book/docs/manual.typ

 #import "@local/min-book:0.1.0": blockquote

 #blockquote(by: "Einstein")[
-  Don't believe everithing you read on the internet.
+  Don't believe everything you read on the internet.
 ]
 ```